stitchdata/docs/_database-integrations/other/ssh-for-amazon-web-services.md

   - title: "Verify the database's VPC"
     anchor: "verify-database-vpc"
     content: |
       First, you'll log into AWS and verify the Virtual Private Cloud (VPC) the database is in.
-The SSH bastion you'll create in Step 2 must reside in the same VPC as the database.
+The SSH server you'll create in Step 2 must reside in the same VPC as the database.

       1. Log into your AWS account.
       2. Navigate to the RDS Dashboard in AWS.
 If you use the **Services** menu (top left corner), click the **RDS** option under the **Database** section.